isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    The server functionality (TCP connection, new message types and options, new query types) is supported.
 This requires the leasequery hook.
 See :ref:`hooks-lease-query` for details.

+-  *Network Time Protocol (NTP) Server Option for DHCPv6*:
+   `RFC 5908 <https://tools.ietf.org/html/rfc5908>`__: The NTP server option and its suboptions are supported.
+See :ref:`ntp-server-suboptions` for details.

 -  *DHCPv6 Options for Network Boot*: `RFC 5970 <https://tools.ietf.org/html/rfc5970>`__:
    The network boot options are supported.